andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 The idea conjoured up by the term "delegation" is one which is predicated on the existence of hierarchy.

 The hierarchy is the source of decisions.
 It is the source of control.
 If something is significant, then you need to go up the hierarchy to get that decision.
 The hierarchy's job is to keep things stable and aligned.
+Your managers job is to tell you what to do.

+What about enlightened management?
+That's what you hear about.
+"How to delegate effectively".
+You hear about the "servant leader".
+You can go on great courses and read books about how to lead rather than managing.
+Even the great ones.
+Generous, empathetic, attentive to others.
+Push decisions down to the front line.
+Can be made without management approval.

 But is that necessary?
 Because as you go up the hierarchy you lose CONTEXT.
 You have control, but you have slower, less contextual decisions.

-CONTROL
+Make desicions that dramatically affect _your_ live.

+## Reinventing Organisations

+"Green Organisations n particular dicate much time and money toward training to help new managers al gracefully with power and delegate much of it to their subordinates."

 DECISIONS